10 of the Best Poems about Night

 Samuel Taylor Coleridge, ‘Frost at Midnight’.
 Written in 1798, the same year that Coleridge’s landmark volume of poems, Lyrical Ballads (co-authored with Wordsworth), appeared, ‘Frost at Midnight’ is a night-time meditation on childhood and raising children, offered in a conversational manner and focusing on several key themes of Romantic poetry: the formative importance of childhood and the way it shapes who we become, and the role nature can play in our lives.

 Robert Browning, ‘Meeting at Night’.
-This short poem about a lover travelling for a nocturnal tryst with his beloved is very different from many of the other classic Robert Browning poems on this list.
-But its use of sexually suggestive imagery to describe the ‘pushing prow’ of the boat as it enters the cove is stamped with Browning’s bold, progressive style.
+This short Robert Browning poem about a lover travelling for a nocturnal tryst with his beloved contains some interesting and sexually suggestive imagery to describe the ‘pushing prow’ of the boat as it enters the cove…

 Emily Dickinson, ‘We grow accustomed to the Dark’.
 The first line of this poem also provides the poem with its main theme: the way our eyes adjust to the darkness, just as our minds adapt to the bleakness of life and contemplation of the ‘night’ that is death.

 Gerard Manley Hopkins, ‘The Starlight Night’.
 In this poem, one of many sonnets Hopkins (1844-89) wrote, he coins the wonderful term ‘fire-folk’ (reminiscent of Anglo-Saxon kennings) to describe the stars in the night sky.
 Hopkins also likens the stars to the eyes of elves and to diamonds, with the phrase ‘diamond delves’ comparing the stars in the night sky to diamonds in dark mines or caves.